awsdocs/amazon-translate-developer-guide/doc_source/API_InputDataConfig.md

 Required: Yes

  ** S3Uri **   <a name="Translate-Type-InputDataConfig-S3Uri"></a>
-The URI of the AWS S3 folder that contains the input file\.
+The URI of the AWS S3 folder that contains the input files\.
+Amazon Translate translates all the files in the folder\.
 The folder must be in the same Region as the API endpoint you are calling\.
+The URI can also point to a single input document, or it can provide the prefix for a collection of input documents\.
+For example\. if you use the URI `S3://bucketName/prefix` and the prefix is a single file, Amazon Translate uses that files as input\.
+If more than one file begins with the prefix, Amazon Translate uses all of them as input\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Pattern: `s3://[a-z0-9][\.\-a-z0-9]{1,61}[a-z0-9](/.*)?`